codeficct/practico-1-series/README.md

+## Important
+- ### The `graphics-windows-form` practice is now private, to see the content contact me to have access to the repository.
+- My discord id `sauterdev#9448`

 ## Practice-1 visual-basic in Windows Forms of Engineer Mollo
 `1,2,3,4.
 Generar la tabla de operaciones aritméticas de n... términos (+, -, *, /).`
 ```vb